-• Music: Class sizes are small in this degree program that offers three options: bachelor of music, arts in music, or music therapy.
+• Music: Class sizes are small in this degree program that offers three options: bachelor of music, bachelor of arts in music or bachelor of music therapy.
 Students participate in weekly concerts, ensembles, solo recitals and community outreach.
 Courses include musicology and composition with JUNO award-winning faculty.

 |Minimum entering grades||Tuition||Average class size||Undergraduate students||Residence spaces||Graduation and retention rates|

 |Engineering: 70%; Arts: 70%; Science: 70%; Commerce: 70%||$7,738.88 ($9,021.88 out-of-province)||1st & 2nd year: 43.2